 The first field “Name” is the name of the bot.
 By default, our robot will be called “My Short bot”.

-Further on, the system gives us some advice for how to select our trading pairs—“Recommended pairs” according by 3commas.
+Further on, the system gives us some advice on how to select our trading pairs—“Recommended pairs” according to 3Commas.
 It’s a list of the most relevant pairs with the most closed deals for the past day.
 Next to the third field is “Pairs”, where you can manually select any pair you like.

-– A percentage from the total volume—the robot will take as profit from the total trade amount.
+– A percentage from the total volume—the robot will make a profit from the total trade amount.
 From the previous, the robot will set up the sell order to get $50 (5% from $1000).